about

-PAMELA BURGESS is a visual artist based in Los Angeles whose practice explores the concept, beauty, and meaning of landscape as seen through a personal lens.
-Primary focus on California native flora, and related issues affecting horticulture.
+As a visual artist based in Los Angeles, my practice explores the concept, beauty, and meaning of landscape as seen through a personal lens.
+My focus is on California native flora and related issues affecting Southern California horticulture.

-The beauty of impermanence is the underlying theme of her work.
+The beauty of impermanence is the underlying theme of my work.

-To learn more about Pamela, please click on the link to a 2024 interview with VoyageLA. https://voyagela.com/interview/conversations-with-pamela-burgess
+To learn more, please click on the link to a 2024 interview with VoyageLA. https://voyagela.com/interview/conversations-with-pamela-burgess

 Please click on thumbnails above for info on each publication.